 Note that the range D800-DFFF is not allowed, as these are surrogate unicode values.

-Note that the range D800-DFFF is not allowed, as these are surrogate unicode values.
+The range D800-DFFF is not allowed, as these values are surrogate unicode values.
 Also, values greater than 10FFFF are not allowed.

-Integer literals are either a sequence of decimal digits (0 through
+Integer literals are either a sequence of decimal digits (0–9) or a hexadecimal

 -" to represent positive and negative values, respectively.